The worst experience for a cyclist is to have to endure an uncomfortable ride.

 If your height is between 5’4″ and 6’4″, this bike may be the choice for you.

-This classy single-speed 26-inch cruiser has 2.125″ tires to buffer you against bumpy roads for extreme riding comfort.
+This classy single-speed 26-inch cruiser has 2.125″ tires to buffer you on a heavy duty against bumpy roads for extreme riding comfort.

 You will be glad that the handlebar has synthetic leather grips that will make you more comfortable and keep your hands drier while you ride.